-Events in Fife: You will find during the Summer months and over Christmas many celebrations and events that showcase our heritage, music and sense of fun.
+Events in Fife: You will find during the Summer months and over Christmas many celebrations and events that showcase our heritage, music, and sense of fun.
 Using the Kingswood Hotel in Burntisland as a base you can join in all of the events in Burntisland, the Kingdom of Fife and surrounding areas.
 Please note that events, times and venues can change and we accept no responsibility for errors in the following information.
-For up to date information you should get in touch with the organisers of the event you are interested in.
+For up to date information you should get in touch with the organizers of the event you are interested in.

 Just over a mile from the Kingswood Hotel is Burntisland Links.
 The Links was granted by Royal Charter in 1541 to the Burgh of Burntisland by King James V of Scotland.

 Facilities include pitch and putt in the summer and play area all year round.